Invalidity Search - What is it?

 The fourth step involves conducting a detailed analysis and mapping against the key features of the short-listed patents identified in the previous step.
 Few patents can be further identified as non-relevant to the study.

-Step 5: Citation, Assignee and Inventor-based Search
+Step 5: Citation, Assignee, and Inventor-based Search

 Step 6: Non-Patent Search